 Suzanne's work has won numerous awards in competitive exhibitions primarily in the Southeast.
 Her commissioned portraits are on display in academic, medical and corporate environments as well as private collections.

-Suzanne enjoys supporting other artists through non-profit art organizations and has volunteered for over 17 years in various capacities for the Portrait Society of Atlanta, where she is a Juried Member and served as PSA President from 2001-2003.
-Recently, Suzanne was appointed onto the Portrait Society of Atlanta Advisory Board, a lifetime honor.
+Suzanne enjoys supporting other artists through non-profit art organizations and has volunteered for over 18 years in various capacities for the Portrait Society of Atlanta, where she is a Juried Member and served as PSA President from 2001-2003.
+In 2013 Suzanne was appointed onto the Portrait Society of Atlanta Advisory Board, a lifetime honor.
 She also volunteered for the Portrait Society of America as the Tennessee State Ambassador for several years organizing statewide events and educational opportunities.